 Created in 2007, NDLW seeks to celebrate the tremendous growth and accomplishments occurring today in distance learning education, while showing appreciation to those who make an indelible mark in the field and upon students.

 For 2014, NDLW will take place during the week of November 10th to the 14th.
-In celebration of NDLW, Drexel University Online will host its seventh annual awards ceremony, honoring remarkable Drexel faculty and staff for their great accomplishments in the field of online learning.
+In celebration of NDLW, Drexel University Online will host its eighth annual awards ceremony to honor remarkable Drexel faculty and staff for their great accomplishments in the field of online learning.